Chris-Johnston/Chris-Johnston.github.io/_posts/2020-05-27-home-assistant.md

 It looks vaguely like a bomb is taped on to my door which doesn't bother me too much, but has raised an eyebrow when I had maintenance come by.
 Also, while the ESP32 is known for being very power efficient, the dev board that I use isn't.
 The system will happily burn through 4 AA batteries within a few weeks.
-I plan on fixing the power consumption issue by using a TinyPICO board instead of a ESP32 dev module.
+I plan on fixing the power consumption issue by using a TinyPICO board instead of a ESP32 dev module, apparently it's 3.3V regulator uses a lot less power.
+Switching to rechargeable batteries has been a must.

 [door-monitor]: https://github.com/Chris-Johnston/door-monitor